Materials guide

 How long does an EPDM rubber roof last?

-Can you fit EPDM or GRP over my old felt?
+Can you fit a rubber roof over my old felt?

 Which is better for a warm-roof build-up?